Toluna-IP/tolunaintegratedpaneldocs/general/bestpractices.md

 # Best Practices to Improve Click-to-Conversion Rates and Respondent Survey Experience
 {: .no_toc}

-At Toluna, we recognize the importance of continuous improvement and excellence, and we want to support our Partners in maximizing their performance and achieving outstanding results.
+Toluna recognizes the importance of continuous improvement and excellence, and we want to support Partners in maximizing their performance and achieving outstanding results.
 To this end, we have compiled a comprehensive list of best practices which are designed to help Partners optimize their integration.
-By adopting these best practices, we believe Partners will be better equipped to navigate challenges and enhance their overall performance.
+By adopting these best practices, Partners will be better equipped to navigate challenges and enhance their overall performance.

 These guidelines specifically focus on Survey Rejections and Survey Terminations.
-By applying the following suggestions, you will optimize your traffic and enhance your Members' survey experience.
+By applying the following suggestions, can optimize their traffic and enhance their Members' survey experience.

 * TOC
 {:toc}